Chapter 6 : Marginally Better Than a Broom Closet

 Background: Font color:

-I catch up to Albus by the prefect's bathroom.
-Sweat builds at the brow as he frantically whispers 'King's Hippo' and jiggles the handle.
+Albus is by the prefect's bathroom.
+Sweat builds at his brow as he frantically whispers 'King's Hippo' and jiggles the handle.

 I shove him out of the way and into Boris the Bewildered's statue, who looks properly bewildered as the shrieking love declarations increase in volume.